fjvallarino/monomer/docs/examples/05-opengl.md

 ### Device pixel rate

 The remaining thing to consider is the Device Pixel Rate, or dpr.
-While Monomer takes care of it when using the Renderer interface, it needs to be considered when doing low level rendering.
-In this example it is only used for scissoring but, depending on how you handle projections, you may need to consider it there too.
+While Monomer takes care of dpr scaling when using the Renderer interface, it needs to be considered when doing low level rendering.
+In this example the dpr is only used for scissoring calculations but, depending on how you handle projections, you may need to consider it when transforming coordinates too.